 Gunbower National Park and State Park on Gunbower Island are also recognised as a Ramsar Wetland site.
 The permanent body of water; Gunbower Creek and the many lagoons provide vital habitat for feeding and breeding grounds for numerous species.

-Lake Cullen, north-east of Kerang after being flood filled in 2016 has reinvigorated the environment as an important feeding and breeding ground.
-The sighting and photographs of the endangered species, the Australasian bittern has reinforced the significance of the Kerang Wetlands in fauna conservation.
+Lake Cullen, north-east of Kerang is experiencing an influx of environmental water from September 2019.
+Over 75 species of birds have been spotted since the inflows.
+After being flood filled in 2016 the lake has been reinvigorated and a birdwatchers paradise as it is an important bird feeding and breeding wetland.
+The sighting and photographs of endangered species, the Australasian bittern has reinforced the significance of the Kerang Wetlands in fauna conservation.
+Lake Tutchewop is also proving an important bird watchers destination.

 Environmental watering into Lake Murphy during Autumn 2019 has provided ideal conditions for waterbirds and a pair of brolgas have been found at the lake along with hundreds of other waterbirds.